Inginex/golangTraining/00_Hands-on-exercises/README.md

 b. print out the value stored by variable “s”

 ###### Hands-on exercise #4
- FYI - nice documentation and new terminology “?underlying type?” ? https://golang.org/ref/spec#Types  For this exercise
+ FYI - nice documentation and new terminology “underlying type” ? https://golang.org/ref/spec#Types  For this exercise
 1. Create your own type.
 Have the underlying type be an int.
 2. create a VARIABLE of your new TYPE with the IDENTIFIER “x” using the “VAR” keyword
 3. in func main